 1. Carrying the Message

 We do websites all day, every day.
-We can work much faster than you can, freeing you up to do what you do best — doing your core job or approaching potential donors.
+We can work much faster than you can, freeing you up to do what you do best — managing your programs and raising money.
 Your project will receive the attention it deserves and will launch on time.

 4. Security and Reliability

 This is why I say: PAY FOR MAINTENANCE.
-Don’t expect a professional with a paying client workload to make a non-paying client a priority in an emergency.
-And, more importantly, to prevent emergencies.
+Don’t expect a professional with a paying client workload and a life to make a non-paying client a priority.
+And, more importantly, to be proactive about your site.
 “Set it and forget it” is not acceptable, especially if your site accepts online donations.
 We install security fixes immediately, keep up with regular software updates, make sure the SSL certificate and payment processing still works, clean up databases, check performance, ensure on-time renewals of hosting and domains, and much more.

 5. Website Performance

 A slow website can cost you.
 First, Google considers site speed in its search engine rankings, and a low ranking can make it more difficult for people to find you.
 Second, potential donors and volunteers may lose patience waiting for a slow website to load.

 Example: Recently, I took over the website of a non-profit with a number of features and a lot of content.
 The page load time was anywhere from 7-9 seconds, and our redesign brought it down to the low-two-second range.